 To enhance utilisation of the physical infrastructure, minimize costly overhead and operate with a greener profile, networks and network security will utilise micro-segmentation, optimising network and security flows down to the physical interfaces.
 Multi-Level and Multi-Tenant security will ensure protecting, correct handling and release of classified information on all levels of the OSI (Open Systems Interconnection) stack, reducing the need for additional hardware, enabling multiple classification and interest areas on the same device.

 As the world of Military IoT (Internet of Things) expands, the nature and number of end-user terminals and equipment will change and the media to connect will be focused on virtual ends.
 Even for classified information, we will see a higher degree of military grade secured virtualised desktops, allowing users to access applications and information on any device, anywhere.
-The Airbus Deployable CIS solution supports the future Combat Cloud enabling: access to core HQ operational VPS/cloud, cloud extension to the tactical edge and C2 control of an asset to be passed securely with full level authentication in microseconds.
-The cloud enabled deployable CIS, will in turn, change the delivery of Deployed CIS to a service based model, dynamically delivering what is needed, when it is needed.
+The Airbus Deployable CIS solution, Deploy-IT, supports the future Combat Cloud enabling: access to core HQ operational VPS/cloud, cloud extension to the tactical edge and C2 control of an asset to be passed securely with full level authentication in microseconds.
+The cloud enabled system, will in turn, change the delivery of Deployed CIS to a service based model, dynamically delivering what is needed, when it is needed.

 Next generation Deployable Communications and Information System

 Airbus has developed the next generation Deployable Communications and Information System, Deploy-IT, providing the necessary security and intelligence to support a mission or event of any size.
 Designed for military missions, anti-terrorist actions, disaster relief, exploration and peace-keeping operations, Airbus Deploy-IT is a complete IT, cybersecurity, network, audio and video collaboration system that supports multi-security level communications and intelligence exchange.